 If you were to write a wish list describing your dream job, would a flexible work schedule come to mind?
 While 9-to-5 workweeks in the office were once the norm for American workers, employers are increasingly offering flexibility as a job perk.
-It’s more common – and easier – than ever for organizations to opt for remote teams and flex scheduling thanks to the convenience of communication tools like Skype and Slack.
+It’s more common – and easier – than ever for organizations to opt for remote teams and flex scheduling thanks to the convenience of communication tools like Zoom, Google Meet, Skype and a plethora of others that emerged as a result of the pandemic.
 Likewise, the explosion of the gig economy in recent years has normalized work-from-anywhere careers that let employees set their own schedules.
 But it’s hard to figure out how to get a flexible schedule when your current company doesn’t have a policy on remote work.

 A recent study found that 97 percent of surveyed employees reported that a flexible work schedule would raise their quality of life.
 So if you are in the middle of a big career change, you may be looking for a way to start your next chapter with flexible working hours.
 But what if you are happy with your current role and don’t want to jump ship just because of your preference for a bit more autonomy with your schedule?

 If your current employer doesn’t offer flexible scheduling, but you want to adjust your schedule to better fit your life, there are a few things you can do to prove to your boss that a flex schedule will work for the organization as well as for you.
 Whether you want to work from home more often or you’d like to optimize your calendar to balance work and family life, there are a few things you can do to transform your work schedule from fixed to flexible.